maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module11.md

 ## First project: repairing a broken glass
-A friend of mine recently told me he broke a glass and wanted to repair it but didn't know how.
+A friend of mine recently told me he broke a glass and wanted to repair it but didn't know how to do that.
 Let's try to repair it this week.

 The bottom of it was completely broken so I thought about making a quick 3D-printed mold and then pour some (coloured) epoxy on top of it.
 So I started designing a mold in Solidworks, that looks more or less like a bike wheel:
 <figure> <center>